Brad420169/QUT_ROV_Digital_Twin/README.md

 - **Command watchdog** — `real_interface.py` forces neutral RC if no `cmd_vel` arrives for 0.5 s.
-Without this, a teleop crash leaves the last stick position latched and the ROV driving indefinitely
+Without this, a teleop crash leaves the last stick position latched and the ROV driving indefinitely, or until the physical kill switch is activated
 - **Disarm on shutdown** — neutral RC alone leaves the vehicle armed
 - **Orphan cleanup** — teleop clears leftover viewer processes at startup, since the launcher can SIGKILL it and skip the shutdown handler